augustepoiroux/LeanInteract/docs/user-guide/custom-lean-configuration.md

 ```

 This approach gives you full control over the Lake configuration.
+Alternatively, you can define the lakefile content using the TOML format by setting `lakefile_type="toml"`.

 ## Best Practices

 - Check the Lean version your project is compatible with and use that version in your configuration
 - Initialize `LeanREPLConfig` before starting parallel processes to avoid conflicts, and then copy it in the child processes when instantiating `LeanServer`
+- When working with custom Lean or Lake installations, specify the paths explicitly for reproducibility